LDAR-Sim/LDAR_Sim/ParameterMigrationGuide.md

 ### 2. Creating the Virtual World parameter file

-1. Locate the program parameter file associate with the baseline program for your simulation.
-It's name will match the value set for the baseline_program parameter in the Simulation_settings (Your transformed global parameters file).
+1. Locate the program parameter file associated with the baseline program for your simulation.
+The program name parameter will match the value set for the baseline_program parameter in the Simulation_settings (Your transformed global parameters file).
 This will often be set to P_none.

     For Example: